AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug-legacy.md

 The following sections describe the legacy mode file structure, local validation, debugging and how to migrate from the legacy mode to the flexible mode.

-Please be aware that as of the Cloud Manager 2021.7.0 release, the AEM archetype includes the file `opt-in/USE_SOURCES_DIRECTLY`, which removes legacy mode limitations  around the number and size of files, such as:
+This article assumes that your project's dispatcher configuration does not include the file opt-in/USE_SOURCES_DIRECTLY.
+As a result, it has limitations around the number and size of files, such as:

 * a single rewrite file that must be used rather than files that are site-specific.
 * the sum of the contents of the customizable files must be less than 1MB.

+As of the Cloud Manager 2021.7.0 release, new Cloud Manager programs generate maven project structures with AEM archetype 28 and higher, which includes the aforementioned file.

+It is **highly recommended** that you migrate from legacy mode to flexible mode as outlined in the migration section (**link TBD**).
 Using flexible mode also causes the SDK and runtime to validate and deploy the configuration in an improved way.
-As such, it is **highly recommended** that you migrate from legacy mode to flexible mode as outlined in the migration section (**link TBD**).

 ## File structure {#legacy-mode-file-structure}